feyman2016/michaellancaster/_posts/2015-05-12-intro-to-reactjs-or-what-you-should-know-html5-chicago-meetup.markdown

 ### What's JSX?

 JSX is an xml-like sintax to write html markup in your React component..which is familiar for all front end developers and adventurers. <br>
 JSX doesn't care about your component; the only job JSX has is to compile your markup code into native Javascript and will accept custom attributes when using **data-**.
 You also need to write attributes in javascript notation **className** instead of class, **onClick** and so on.
-You will need curly braces {} to interpret your code in JSX.
+You will need curly braces **{}** to interpret your javascript inside JSX.

 ### React's lifecycle